What Is Heart of Palm?

 Other nutrients found in heart of palm include:

-Nutrients per Serving
+Nutrients per serving

-Because too much sodium in your diet can lead to issues like hypertension (high blood pressure), you should be sure to read the label if you consume canned heart of palm.
+Because too much sodium in your diet can lead to issues such as hypertension (high blood pressure), you should be sure to read the label if you consume canned heart of palm.
 If your portion comes close to meeting your daily recommended intake of sodium, you should either consume a smaller portion or adjust your diet accordingly for the rest of the day to ensure you don’t go over your daily value.

-How to Prepare Hearts of Palm
+How to Eat Hearts of Palm

 If you're lucky enough to find young and fresh hearts of palm, you should be sure to seal them and pop them in your refrigerator immediately.
 If you buy canned hearts of palm, be sure to store the containers in a cool dry place.

 Fresh hearts of palm are an excellent addition to salads.
 You can also toss in drained and chopped hearts of palm from the can, but they'll likely contain some added sodium.
-You can also try sautéing hearts of palm and adding them into your omelets or casseroles.
+You can also try sautéing hearts of palm and adding them to your omelets or casseroles.

 Because they're high in fiber, rich in protein, and have a mild flavor, palm hearts make for a great meat substitute in vegan or vegetarian diets.
 Replace the seafood with palm hearts in dishes such as vegan crab cakes and ceviche.